yashu1wwww/Instagram-Auto-Story-View-Like/README.md

 https://www.youtube.com/watch?v=Qxttk_H2kgw

-change 16 line & 17 with username & password
+change 15 line & 16 with username & password....

 Download The Latest Version Of Chrome Driver https://chromedriver.chromium.org/ & Extract The File And Place To These Folder open cmd on that particular folder and enter story.py or double click on story.py or you can rename the file and run